tarp-tokyo/spec/WP-Plugins-tarp-page-template-studio.md

 Private, internal-use plugin.
 Not intended for public distribution.

-This spec and the Kanji the World project are protected by the TARP Tools License.
+This spec and the TARP Page Template Studio project are protected by the TARP Tools License.
 No unauthorized copying, republishing, tampering or derivation allowed.
 https://tools.tarp.tokyo/terms/